2533245542/acmt-network/README.md

 Below is an example of a `external_data_name_to_info_list` that uses CDC's Food Environment Index (mRFEI) as ACMT's additional context measures.

 See `external_data-file_downloader_and_processor.R` for the details of implementing your own `download_file` and `process_file` function

+Note: when the downloaded file is large (>100MB), it is highly recommended to create the processed file outside of ACMT-network and then drag it into ACMT-network because it is slow for Docker to download and process such a large file internally.
 ```
 external_data_name_to_info_list <- list(
   mrfei=list(download_file=download_file_mrefi,  # function to download the mRFEI data to workspace;